xt0fer/FirstDayAccounts/README.md

 _Be sure to use professional names when signing up. (`BlueHenCoder` is okay, `SuperHunkyBeachBoy` is much less so, eh?)_

+* Email...
+* Slack
 * Github
  * BE SURE to add a avatar pic to github account.
- * then use that to login/create account to https://git.zipcode.rocks (the private ZCW Git server).
+ * https://Git.Zipcode.Rocks then use that to login/create account to https://git.zipcode.rocks (the private ZCW Git server).
 * Pluralsight
 *